 Apply for Financial Aid online at http://www.fafsa.ed.gov for possible assistance with covering costs of your college education.

-Fill out an application for DSP&S services (PDF )and return it to the DSP&S office
+Fill out an application for DSPS services online through the MyACCESS web portal.

 At this time, written verification of your disability (PDF )should be brought in, a Release of Information form should be signed and submitted, and an appointment scheduled with a DSP&S Counselor or Instructional Specialist.
 Students must complete the entire application process and attend the intake appointment for DSP&S eligibility to be determined.